linagora/openpaas-content-injector/README.md

+## Description
+Use the scripts to prepare and fill the OpenPaas platform with data : mails, messages, events,... for demo or test purposes.

 ## Dependencies
 The scripts uses Python3 and [Robotframework](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html) and also some aditionnal packages.

-If you don't have Python3 or Robotframework, you have to install them.
+If you don't have Python3 or Robotframework, you'll have to install them.

 ### Install Python3